Parameters, Arguments, Defaults, and Keywords

 f(1, 2)YesPositional values bind left to right

-A parameter with a default value becomes optional for the caller.
-Required parameters must come before parameters with defaults in the function definition.
+A parameter with a default becomes optional for the caller.
+Crucially, every parameter with a default must come after all required parameters in the header, or you get a SyntaxError.

 def total(price, tax=0.10, discount=0):